who562/WordPress-vs.-Kali/README.md

 Describe any challenges encountered while doing the work

-- Bitdefender and Microsoft antivirus was blocking payloads.
+- Bitdefender and Microsoft antivirus was blocking payloads, even after disabling them.
+- I did not have permission to view plugins or access to PHPmyadmin database.

 ## License